AntCPLab/OpenCoral/README.md

 The primary aim of this software is to run the same computation in various protocols in order to compare the performance.
 All protocols in the matrix below are fully implemented.
-In addition, there are further protocols implemented only partially, most notably the Overdrive protocols.
-They are deactivated by default in order to avoid confusion over security.
-See the [section on compilation](#Compilation) on how to activate them.
+However, this does not mean that the software has undergone a security review as should be done with critical production code.

 #### Protocols